top of page

 Image 4: View from the summit of Kirigalpoththa is breathtaking.
 My clumsy attempt at a panorama does not do any justice to its beauty.

-There are many other bird species who can be seen at Horton Plains.
+Many other bird species can be seen at Horton Plains.
 My captures include:

 In addition to birds, Horton Plains is a paradise for mammals, insects, and reptiles.